 Photo by Nourdine Diouane.

 Now imagine, in an alternate universe, you’ve just come home and still want to go for that jog.
 You put on your running shoes and eat a snack.
 The park across the street is well-lit with bright LED park fixtures.
-There are people walking their dogs on the paths and children with their families playing on the playground.
+There are people walking their dogs on the paths, adhering to park rules, and children with their families playing on the playground.
 Despite the fact that the sky is now dark, activities are extended within the community park under the glow of the strategically placed fixtures.
 There are no dark shadows or places for people to hide behind, and you head out the door for a brisk autumn jog before your spouse arrives home.

-An Unprecedented Success
+An Unprecedented Success by the Recreation Department

 Obviously, the difference between these two imagined scenarios is clear: proper lighting made the difference between our protagonist going for a jog or not.
 However, the idea that public parks are always safer due to proper lighting is a complex one.
 Is it a matter of public perception, or does increased visibility inherently increase the safety of a public space?
-Studies and initiatives over the years have served to cautiously support both ideas.Take the 2008 example of the Inglewood, CA community ridden with public park gang violence.
+Studies and initiatives over the years have served to cautiously support both ideas.
+Take the 2008 example of the Inglewood, CA community ridden with public park gang violence.
 The community banded together and launched its GRYD Summer Night Lights initiative, which aimed to increase nighttime lighting in gang-prone parks and increase nighttime activity programming for members of the community.
 Crime dropped dramatically, with a reported 40 percent decrease in gang activity and a 57 percent decrease in gang-related homicides.
-As a result of the program’s success, more cities have adopted similar lighting and programming initiatives in public parks with similar success.
+As a result of the program’s success, more city parks have adopted similar lighting and programming initiatives with similar success.
 This speaks volumes about the effectiveness of community outreach, and people think it may also have to do with the lighting aspect.
 As for the exact reason that the Summer Night Lights program was so effective, the jury’s still, at least partially, out.
+The local recreation department played a crucial role in implementing these changes, ensuring that the parks were safe and well-lit for community use.

-Why Light Parks?
+Why Light City Parks?

 For one, evenly spaced, bright lighting in parks allows daytime activities to extend into the evening hours, such as sports, walking, and cookouts.
 More people in a public space engaging in recreational activities deters crime by increasing the